 Even if time passes, these songs never wear out.
 Surpassing generations and decades; their sentiments and romances remain dearly in our hearts, recalling memories or imaginations of our parents’ youthful days.

-With a group of talented producers and musicians, IU brings new life to the songs by artists who are icons in the Korean music scene in their folk ballads, experimental rock, or dance hip-hop; or letting those younger generations what voices, sounds, and words are at the backbone of many contemporary artists’ inspiration.
+With a group of talented producers and musicians, IU brings new life to the songs by artists who are icons in the Korean music scene for their folk ballads, experimental rock, or dance hip-hop.
+These remakes let the younger generations hear what voices, sounds, and words are at the backbone of today’s contemporary music.

 For your interest, here’s the review for [Flower Bookmark 2].

 A singing poet, 조덕배 Cho Duk Bae wrote this song as a recollection of his youth, of the years of love letters which filled his school notebooks yet never delivered to their rightful owners.
 This song was treasured in his heart until about ten years later in 1985 when he shared the letters to the world.

 “사랑한단 말 못하고 애태우던 그 날들을 those days i anguished for not saying i love you

 당신은 알고 있었습니까 did you know about this

 철 없었던 지난 날의 아름답던 그 밤들을 those beautiful nights when we were immature